 Tip #2: Choose Remote Access Tools that Simplify Access to Network Devices

 Secure access to remote devices is key to successful troubleshooting.
 However, options differ in terms of their cost and ease of use.
 Some, like VPNs, can be costly.
 Others are cumbersome, requiring the network admin to open the firewall each time you need access.
 Remote access tools like the one included in Mitel Performance Analytics (MPA) use a locally installed probe to access devices, so there is no need for a VPN, and no need to open the firewall every time you require access.
-Access is single click, and cost effective with MPA included in Mitel’s Premium Software Assurance subscription.
+Access is a single click and cost-effective with MPA included in Mitel’s Premium Software Assurance subscription.

 Tip #3: Troubleshoot Voice Quality Problems Direct from the Handset